 The standard threshold (nil-rate band): £325,000 – the portion of the estate below this figure is not taxed.

-The residence nil-rate band: If the deceased’s home is left to direct descendants (children, grandchildren, stepchildren), the threshold can increase to up to £500,000 total (gov.uk — Inheritance Tax).
+The residence nil-rate band: If the deceased’s home is left to direct descendants (children, grandchildren, stepchildren), the threshold can increase by up to £175,000 – giving a total potential threshold of £500,000 per person, or up to £1,000,000 for a married couple (gov.uk – Inheritance Tax).
+See our guide to the nil-rate band for a full explanation.

 Example: An estate worth £600,000, with no residence nil-rate band applicable, would owe IHT of 40% × (£600,000 − £325,000) = £110,000.